 Acronyms and Abbreviations:

-ALL, acute lymphoid leukemia; AML, acute myelogenous leukemia; APC, anaphase-promoting complex; APL, acute promyelocytic leukemia; ATM, ataxia-telangiectasia mutated; ATR, ATM and Rad3 related; cdc, cell division cycle; cdk, cyclin-dependent kinase; CDKI, cyclin-dependent kinase inhibitor; Chk, checkpoint kinase; CLL, chronic lymphocytic leukemia; CML, chronic myelogenous leukemia; CTD, carboxy-terminal domain; DDR, DNA damage response; DSIF, DRB-sensitivity–inducing factor; ER, endoplasmic reticulum; FLAM, flavopiridol, cytarabine, mitoxantrone; GADD, growth arrest and DNA damage; HAT, histone acetyltransferase; HDAC, histone deacetylase; HDACI, histone deacetylase inhibitor; HR, homologous recombination; Id1, inhibitor of DNA-binding 1; INK4, inhibitor of kinase 4; JAK, Janus-associated kinase; MAPK, mitogen-activated protein kinase; MCL, mantle cell lymphoma; MDM2, murine double minute protein 2; MLL, mixed-lineage leukemia; MTA, 5′-deoxy-5′-(methylthio)adenosine; MTAP, methylthioadenosine phosphorylase; NELF, negative elongation factor; N-TEF, negative transcription elongation factor; ODC, ornithine decarboxylase; PDGF, platelet derived growth factor; PI3K, phosphatidylinositol 3′-kinase; PLZF, promyelocytic leukemia Kruppel-like zinc finger; PML, promyelocytic leukemia; P-TEFb, positive transcription elongation factor; RARα, retinoic acid receptor α; RB, retinoblastoma gene; rPTK, receptor protein-tyrosine kinase; STAT, signal transducer and activator of transcription; TGF-β, transforming growth factor-β; TKI, tyrosine kinase inhibitor; UPR, unfolded protein ...
+ALL, acute lymphoid leukemia; AML, acute myelogenous leukemia; APC, anaphase-promoting complex; APL, acute promyelocytic leukemia; ATM, ataxia-telangiectasia mutated; ATR, ATM and Rad3 related; cdc, cell division cycle; cdk, cyclin-dependent kinase; CDKI, cyclin-dependent kinase inhibitor; Chk, checkpoint kinase; CLL, chronic lymphocytic leukemia; CML, chronic myelogenous leukemia; CTD, carboxy-terminal domain; DDR, DNA damage response; DSIF, DRB-sensitivity–inducing factor; ER, endoplasmic reticulum; FLAM, flavopiridol, cytarabine, mitoxantrone; GADD, growth arrest and DNA damage; HAT, histone acetyltransferase; HDAC, histone deacetylase; HDACI, histone deacetylase inhibitor; HR, homologous recombination; Id1, inhibitor of DNA-binding 1; INK4, inhibitor of kinase 4; JAK, Janus-associated kinase; MAPK, mitogen-activated protein kinase; MCL, mantle cell lymphoma; MDM2, murine double minute protein 2; MLL, mixed-lineage leukemia; MTA, 5′-deoxy-5′-(methylthio)adenosine; MTAP, methylthioadenosine phosphorylase; NELF, negative elongation factor; N-TEF, negative transcription elongation factor; ODC, ornithine decarboxylase; PDGF, platelet derived growth factor; PI3K, phosphatidylinositol 3′-kinase; PLZF, promyelocytic leukemia Kruppel-like zinc finger; PML, promyelocytic leukemia; P-TEFb, positive transcription elongation factor; RARα, retinoic acid receptor α; RB, retinoblastoma gene; rPTK, receptor protein-tyrosine kinase; STAT, signal transducer and activator of transcription; TGF-β, transforming growth factor-β; TKI, tyrosine kinase inhibitor; UPR, unfolded ...